 If you have premium access, you can use some similar fonts for free.
 There are a few fonts out there that look like Rae Dunn font Cricut at Design Space.
 We offer some options:

-If you have any questions or you need some assistance, please, don’t hesitate to contact us.
+If you have any questions or need some assistance, please, don’t hesitate to contact us.